Belgian dad pleas for help to find son missing in Australia

 Hayez on Monday made a public appeal for help to access his son’s encrypted WhatsApp account.

 “We know … that Theo used WhatsApp the night he disappeared.
-We understand the politics about confidentiality and respect that,” Hayez said.
+We understand the politics about confidentiality and respect that,” Hayez told reporters at Tweed Heads police station, 60 kilometers (35 miles) north of Bryon Bay.

 “However, this is a question of providing assistance to a person in grave danger.
 It is vital that investigators get access to Theo’s WhatsApp account without delay.
 Every minute counts,” he added.

 Police Superintendent Dave Roptell said WhatsApp’s owner Facebook was being asked for access to the missing man’s account.

-Facebook did not immediately respond on Monday to a request for comment.
+WhaysApp said in a statement it was assisting police “in accordance with applicable law and our terms of service.”

+“WhatsApp cares deeply about the safety of our users and our hearts go out to Theo Hayez and his family,” the statement said.

 Australia is considering introducing laws modeled on Britain’s Investigatory Powers Act that would force global technology companies such as Facebook and Google to help police by unscrambling encrypted messages sent by extremists and other criminals.